cockroachdb/docs/v21.1/auto-tls.md

 ## Step 2: Create a client certificate for the root user

-On any node’s machine, manually [create the certificate and key pair](cockroach-cert.html#create-the-certificate-and-key-pair-for-a-client) for the root user.
+On any node's machine, manually [create the certificate and key pair](cockroach-cert.html#create-the-certificate-and-key-pair-for-a-client) for the root user.

 {{site.data.alerts.callout_danger}}
 Do not share the root cert.
 In a later step, you can use the root user to create additional administrative users, specifying their privileges.
 You can then create and securely share their certs, as appropriate, using the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).